wp-plugins/wp-app-studio/readme.txt

 19. App Taxonomy View
 20. App Entity Operations View

+== Upgrade Notice ==
+= 1.0.2 =
+Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==

+= 1.0.2 =
+* Fixed a minor bug related to entity layout
+* Fixed a minor bug related to entity capabilities
+* Added additional error check for xml parsing

+= 1.0.1 =
+* Frontend display has been improved.
+You can just add a link to your entity content from Appearance > Menus and the content will be displayed at the frontend.
+* Added frontend custom css.
+You can change the default content display.
+* Added Entity Menu Display index.
+You will be able to sort your entities and display them accordingly in the navigation menu.
+* Quick Start process has been expanded for the post capabilities.
+Operations menu link will display even if you do not define a custom role for your entity.

 = 1.0.0 =
 * Initial release with fireworks.